Why am I running for office?

-Having viewed the websites and ideas of the other 182 Texas state legislators I believe I can offer better non-partisan solutions for the state of Texas.
-I began reading the state budget, constitution and comparing them to other U.S. states to be able to provide a comprehensive economic platform.
+Having viewed the websites and ideas of the other candidates I believe I can offer better non-partisan solutions.
+I began reading the policies and comparing them to other U.S. cities, counties and states to be able to provide a comprehensive economic platform.

-My primary goal in this race to help residents in house district 127 understand how the state legislature positively influences their communities.
+My primary goal is to help residents in Houston understand how the candidates positively influences their communities.

-Secondly, I want to compare Texas to other U.S. states and other countries to find non-partisan solutions that would further economic development and quality of life for Texans.
+Secondly, I want to compare Houston to other cities and counties to find non-partisan solutions that would further economic development and quality of life for residents.

-Last but not least, for Texas to remain competitive in a global market we must offer public services similar to other industrialized countries such as but not limited to: state single-payer healthcare, public banking, voting rights, free community college, paid maternity leave, paid sick leave and a tax code that is competitive but fair for working families.
+Last but not least, for Houston to remain competitive in a global market we must offer public services similar to other industrialized countries such as but not limited to: medicaid expansion, public banking, voting rights, free community college, paid maternity leave, paid sick leave and a tax code that is competitive but fair for working families.

 Thank you to everyone who supported and voted for me for Texas state representative house district 127

 I received 3,496 votes which comes out to 5.76% of the total vote